RNabla/bioinformatyka/project_1/README.md

 The goal of this project is to use [Needleman–Wunsch's algorithm](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) to solve sequence allignment problem.

-Program takes as input 2 sequences, scoring config and outputs best allignments.
+Program takes as input 2 sequences saved in file with [FASTA format](https://en.wikipedia.org/wiki/FASTA_format), scoring config and outputs best allignments.
 One allignment consists of 2 sequences of same length built from input sequences.
 The score of allignment is scored based on operations needed to transform input.

 # Config